scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Time to Standardize

 Another RFC that must be mentioned in the context of this draft is {{RFC5218}}, "What Makes for a Successful Protocol?".
-SCION fulfills most factors that contribute to the success of a protocol, according to section 2.1 of the RFC.
+SCION fulfils most factors that contribute to the success of a protocol, according to section 2.1 of the RFC.
 This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source availability.
 More important maybe is that SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.

-To conclude: The time is ripe for SCION to be taken to the IETF as a first step towards standardization.
-The time is ripe to make a first step towards standardization and take SCION to the IETF.
+To conclude: The time is ripe to make a first step towards standardization and take SCION to the IETF.

 ## SCION Overview